sahme73/Youtube-DataViz/README.md

 ## Getting Started (For Developers):

 1.)
-Download Node.js from their website (The project is compiling w/ version v17.4.0)
+Download Node.js from their website (The project is current compiling w/ version v17.4.0)

 2.)
 Clone the repository (https://github.com/CS222SP22/course-project-lk.git) to your local machine.

 3.)
 Using any command line (Powershell, CMD, etc.) CD to the "nextjs-project" folder

 4.)
-Run the command: "npm-i"
+Run the command: "npm install" (this command installs the necessary project dependencies)

 5.)
-Run the command: "ng serve"

-6.)
 Finally, you should be able to run the command: "npm run dev" (example below) to locally host the current webpage

 First, run the development server: